Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 How clean they look on the body.

-That is where this topic becomes important.
+That is where golf pants pocket design becomes important.

-The question is not simply whether the pant has enough pockets.
+But the question is not simply whether the pant has enough pockets.

 Quick Answer: What Makes a Good Golf Pants Pocket Design?